hypha-dao/hashed-wallet/documentation/testing_guide.md

 The tester is free to test this with other accounts also through, only needs to create a lost account, a rescuer account, and N guardian accounts.

+### Video Presentations
+All the following steps are being done in the video presentation (2 videos).

+It's a lot of functionalities, that's why it's 10 minutes long.

 ### Guardians Setup  (Already in milestone 1)

 You can skip this step, as Steve already has guardians set up.